 At TMA we know regulatory changes can be challenging and often scary.
-To help you prepare for the next significant change, the General Data Protection Regulation (GDPR) we have created a Knowledge Base where you can find all the information that you need pertaining to GDPR.
+To help support you following the General Data Protection Regulation (GDPR) we have created a Knowledge Base where you can find all the information that you need pertaining to GDPR.
 The Knowledge Base contains a number of useful guides, FAQs, infographics and much more.

 25th May 2018